bcornec/nuage-ospdirector-wiki/WIP-:-Nuage-OSP-Director-11-integration-with-ML2.md

                   ip_netmask: {get_param: StorageIpSubnet}
 ```

-Since Nuage uses alubr0 bridge for connectivity and does not rely on the default br-ex bridge, we need to add a route for external network VLAN on the undercloud using br-ctlplane IP as the gateway
+Since the deployment tries to reach the gateway of the OSP External Network VLAN, we need to configure a NIC on the undercloud with that IP and tag the packets to that NIC with the corresponding VLAN id.
 ```
 Example:
-sudo route add -net 10.0.0.0/16 gw 192.0.2.1
+In our example template the OSP External Network VLAN has a subnet 10.0.0.0/24 and so we add a NIC sudo ifconfig enp0s7 10.0.0.1/24
 ```

 ### Generate CMS ID